notaarryan/basic-nodejs-app/README.md

 node index.js
 ```

-Then open:
+Open in your browser:
 ```
 http://localhost:8080
 ```

-Note: The server listens on port `8080` as defined in `index.js`.
+The server listens on port `8080` as defined in `index.js`.

 ## 📁 Project Structure